create jewels

 It's better to mix a little too much resin than too little!
 I poured out the excess resin flat on a plastic plate with a duct tape edge.
 Maybe I can use it later for other details.

 When the resin has hardened, you can carefully remove it from the mold and then sand it further with fine sandpaper if necessary to get an absolutely smooth surface.
-Start with 180 grit and then move on to 240 grit and wet sanding with 400 grit.
-When you finish painting, for example with a satin spray film, you will get a wonderfully reflective surface.
+Start with 180 grit, then switch to 240 grit and wet sand with 400 grit or even higher to achieve mirror-smooth surfaces.
+When you finished painting and sealed it, for example with a shiny spray film, you will get a wonderfully reflective surface.

 pour & store it to harden